vvb333007/espshell/README.md

  proper serial communication software (TeraTerm, PuTTY or similar on Windows or 'cu' on Linux)

- Screenshots docs/Settings1.jpg and docs/Settings2.jpg shows preferred settings of ArduinoIDE Serial Monitor and TeraTerm.
-Please note that some features will be unavailable if using Arduino Serial Monitor: you will not be able to send Ctrl+C and Ctrl+Z sequences which are useful in debugging GSM modems.
+ Screenshots Settings1.jpg and Settings2.jpg shows preferred settings of ArduinoIDE Serial Monitor and TeraTerm.
+Please note that some features will be unavailable if using Arduino Serial Monitor: you will not be able to send Ctrl+C and Ctrl+Z sequences which are useful in debugging GSM modems

 HOW TO USE IT IN ARDUINO PROJECT:
 ---------------------------------